KingLego2006/homarr-docs/docs/widgets/dashdot-widget.md

 If you want to proceed, you must configure this header on your reverse proxy: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options.
 Generally, in most cases you want to use ``SAMEORIGIN``. ``ALLOW-FROM <uri>`` is obsolete and no longer works in most browsers.

+###Reverse Proxy with NGINX - Example for multiple instances of Dash.
+Because Dash. uses iframes to display the graphs, you can run into problems when using a reverse proxy to access them.
+There are two ways you can do this, either by using subdomains for each instance of Dash. or by using subpaths.

+You can use a subdomain for each instance of Dash. and simply use instanceone.domain.come, instancetwo.domain.com, instancethree.domain.com, ect. for your instances, and simply point anything sent to that domain to your Dash. instance in NGINX.
+That would require seperate configuration files and subdomains for each instance.
+(INSERT EXAMPLE OF THAT HERE)

+You can also use subpaths, which only requires one subdomain and configuration file for each, allowing your Dash. and your Homarr instances to all exist on the same subdomain.
+However, when Homarr attempts to pull the iframes, it will attempt to pull from sub.domain.com/assets, instead of sub.domain.com/instance/assets.
+So, you simply rewrite the incomming requests and modify the path, and that will connect your Homarr and Dash. instances.
+(INSERT EXAMPLE OF THAT HERE)

 ---

 ## Screenshots